-The source for the OME Website is on GitHub at https://github.com/ome/www.openmicroscopy.org.
+The source for the OME website is on GitHub at https://github.com/ome/www.openmicroscopy.org.
 The website uses the ‘master’ branch, PRs should be opened directly against it.
-Most of the files are written in html but the announcements posts are in markdown and further content may migrate to markdown in future.
+Most of the files are written in html but the announcements and blog posts are in markdown and further content may migrate to markdown in future.

 Once a PR is open and has passed Travis, it will be integrated in the staging integration branch for the OME Website site via the daily WEBSITE-push job.
 The staging Jekyll website will be deployed by the GitHub Pages service at https://snoopycrimecop.github.io/www.openmicroscopy.org for review.